hoith/Finding-crypto-key-given-plaintext-and-ciphertext./Readme.txt

-To run the code for 3.2 do:
+To run the code to find key:
-python program_assignment1.py
+python find.py

-To run the code for 3.3 do:
+To run the code that compares weak and strong collison: python breakcollison.py
-python project1-3.3.py